Archive for the ‘Building Muscle’ Category

 Give them a try.
 Your legs will thank you later.

-Pull-Up Progressions for Heavy Lifters: Overcoming Stagnation When Bodyweight Isn’t Enough
+Pull-Up Progressions for Heavy Lifters: Break Through Stagnation

 For heavy lifters, mastering pull-ups can be a unique challenge.
 Increased body mass, combined with the demand of bodyweight exercises, often leads to stagnation.
 This article targets advanced lifters, providing specific strategies to overcome these obstacles, including advanced progressions, mobility work, and mindset adjustments.